123-anubhav/vts-project-notes/kafka stream notes.md

 **comprehensive end-to-end Kafka Streams notes** for a **Spring Boot project**, covering **concepts, setup, why/when to use, code examples, and best practices**.

 ---
+for kafkastream u need to add
+kafkaStream ,org.json json dependency if needed dependency in pom.xml and in app.properties or.yml u need to add configuration

+spring:
+  kafka:
+    streams:
+      application-id: vts-stream-app
+or

+spring.kafka.streams.application-id=vts-stream-app

+This application-id acts as the Kafka consumer group ID for your stream processors.
+It must be unique across apps but consistent across instances of the same app.

 # **Kafka Streams End-to-End Notes with Spring Boot**